Onset of intermittent octahedral patterns in spherical B\'enard convection: Existence of heteroclinic cycles

 \subsection{A simple heteroclinic cycle involving mixed-mode equilibria}

-We have seen in Section \ref{mixed-modeplanes} that when $\mu_1<\hat\mu_1<0$, the presence of a stable fixed point $\delta$ (and its symmetric $\tilde\delta$) in the plane $\Pi$ prevented the existence of the saddle-sink connections in that plane.
-However if we now look at the 3-dimensional subspace $Fix(\D_4^d)=P\oplus\Pi$, a saddle-sink connection can exist in that subspace between $\delta$ (in $\Pi$) and $\tilde\beta_+$ (in $P$).
-The process by which such a connection is created is the following: first, a steady-state bifurcation from $\delta$ occurs off the plane $\Pi$ at a value $\mu_1' >\tilde\mu_1$.
-This new steady-state with $\D_4^d$ symmetry is a sink.
-As $\mu_1$ increases, it travels toward the plane $P$ until it disappears in $\tilde\beta_+$.
-Then the saddle-sink connection is established.
-A completely similar situation holds in the $\ell=1, 2$ interaction and was analyzed in more details in \cite{ArCh91}.
-We refer to this paper for the formal proof of existence of this connection in the limits $c=0$, $d_2=0$.
+We have seen in Section \ref{subsec:fix(O-)} that when $\mu_1<\hat\mu_1<0$, the presence of a stable fixed point $\delta$ in the plane $\Pi$ prevented the existence of the saddle-sink connections in that plane.
+However if we now look at the 3-dimensional subspace $\Delta=P\oplus\Pi$, a saddle-sink connection can exist in that subspace between $\delta$ (in $\Pi$) and $\tilde\beta_+$ (in $P$).
+A similar situation holds in the $\ell=1, 2$ interaction \cite{ArCh91}.
+Here the process by which this saddle-sink connection is established is more complex than in the $\ell=1, 2$ case.
+It results from a sequence of bifurcations of steady-states and/or periodic orbits off the invariant planes and is numerically analyzed in Section \ref{difdiagDelta}.

 Once the saddle-sink heteroclinic connection exists, a heteroclinic cycle is set since $\tilde\beta_+$ belongs to the group orbit ${\cal O}\beta_+$ (see the diagram \ref{schemacycle3} below).
-Moreover this cycle is simple: it involves unstable manifold of dimension 1 only (in $Fix(\OB^-)$).
-This was called a "type II" heteroclinic cycle by \cite{ArCh91}.